taw00/manuscript-css/README.md

 [Bookdown](https://www.bookdown.org/).
 Bookdown, though very intriguing, also looks rather daunting and is geared for the academic community.

-## This is not for producing a 100% compliant manuscript
+## This process is not for producing a 100% compliant manuscript

 **I.e., this process does not provide . . .**